JustFineNeuro/JustFineNeuro.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a computational neuroscientist and assistant research professor at Baylor College of MEdicine
+I am a computational neuroscientist and assistant research professor at Baylor College of Medicine

 ## Current Interests and Projects:

-- Neural systems implementation of control systems
+- How do neural systems implement high-throughout control systems needed to process high-dimensional information?
-- Abstractation learning and generalizable systems
+- What algorithms underlie the learning of generalizable world structure?
-- Rug Making